zexiJia/zexijia.github.io/_showcase/default/welcome.md

         Some cards here will be about <strong>research</strong> (behind-the-scenes stories, sketches, and demos), some about <strong>life</strong> (music, coffee, cities, and small happiness), and some are just for fun.
-Think of it as a living scrapbook of a life that enjoys both science and the world outside the lab.
+Think of it as a living scrapbook of a life that enjoys both science and the world outside the lab 🙂.
     </p>
 </div>